i-made-that/breakTimer/README.md

 According to ME, 10 minutes is plenty of time to get any number of little, annoying things done.
 The things that stack up and create mental chaos.
 It just takes a little planning and reminding.

+*** Note: at this time browseLocal will create a file 'breaks.html' in the users home directory.
+Apologies, until I figure out Python relative paths. ***

 (The current test version executes every 10 seconds for testing)

+To run, open Terminal, navigate to the breakTimer directory, and type:

+python breakTimer.py